samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

     secret enough, such as mobile applications (the code of the application can be easily reverse-engineered).
--   [Client Credentials:](/sami/sami-documentation/authentication.html#client-credentials-method) This allows applications to get access tokens so they can run API calls as an application rather than an authenticated user.
-There is no signin/signup nor user interface involved.
+-   [Client Credentials:](/sami/sami-documentation/authentication.html#client-credentials-method) This allows applications to get access tokens so they can run API calls as an application rather than as an authenticated user.
+There is no sign-in/sign-up or user interface involved.
 The access token can then directly be used in our API calls that accept this kind of token.
 This method is suitable for server-side code, as it requires the application secret to be passed.
-Before making API calls to access data of a user using the access token obtained by this method, [Authorization code method](#authorization-code-method) or [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) must have been used.
-The user must have granted this application the access to the data on a UI shown in the Authorization code method or Implicit method.
+Before accessing user data in this flow, the user must have granted your application permissions on his data during either an [Authorization code](#authorization-code-method) or [Implicit](/sami/sami-documentation/authentication.html#implicit-method) flow.

 All of our API calls need to be authenticated either as a user or as an application.
 The authentication is done by obtaining an access token